 - Drum brake wheel cylinder (brake pot)

-If you have found leaks in any of these areas, I will walk you through how to fix the leak, step by step, practically.
-Do not skim through; follow the below steps religiously.
+If you have found leaks in any of these areas, I will walk you through how to fix them, step by step and practically.
+Do not skim through; follow the steps below religiously.

 How do you fix a brake fluid leak?

-The first step in brake fluid leak fix is finding out where the leak is coming from.
-Once you have tracked down the real place the leak is coming from and its severity, the next step is to get things fixed and continue with your daily commute.
+The first step in fixing a brake fluid leak is identifying the source of the leak.
+Once you have identified the real source of the leak and its severity, the next step is to get it fixed and continue your daily commute.

 Now, I will assume you have figured out where the fluid is coming from.
 Let’s face it and fix it.

-This walkthrough covers only rebuilding of brake caliper, changing brake hoses and lines, replacing the brake master cylinder, and generally bleeding.
+This walkthrough covers only rebuilding the brake caliper, changing brake hoses and lines, replacing the brake master cylinder, and generally bleeding.

 Method 1 out of 5: Rebuilding brake calipers